Additional Resource

 In contrast, philosopher Elizabeth Anderson argues that, in an interdependent human society, freedom and equality are themselves interdependent.
 Only in an equal society, she contends, can people truly be free.
 The promise of democracy is that by rooting power in the people, the “demos,” we can not only exercise but hold accountable governing power, enabling us to live together in dignity, equality, solidarity, security, justice, and hope, respecting the equal, infinite, and inherent worth of each person — what Danielle Allen calls “human flourishing.”7

-In a world in which AI [nudges] us toward using the probable to infer the necessary, organizing reorients us to the possibility that lives within all people, offering plausible examples of how such possibility can be turned into the power we need to get the change we want.
+In a world in which AI [nudges] us toward using the probable to infer the necessary, organizing reorients us to the possibility that lives within all people.

 Emily S Lin and Marshall Ganz